Games for multiplication facts practice are always a winner in the classroom.

 If your class is ready to engage in fun and focused practice of their multiplication facts, board games will be perfect for them.

-You can grab your pack of multiplication games from my store on Teachers Pay Teachers.
+You can grab your pack of multiplication games from our store.

 Your kids will be so excited to see a game and not a worksheet!